 We now consider an alternative view of surface dyslexia: that it reflects the behavior of an undamaged but isolated phonological pathway that had learned to depend on support from semantics in normal reading.
-All of the previous simulations of the phonological pathway have been trained to be fully competent on their own.
-Thus, if this explanation for surface dyslexia holds, it entails a reappraisal of the relationship between those simulations and the normal skilled word reading system.
+All of the previous simulations of the phonological pathway were trained to be fully competent on their own.
+Thus, if this explanation for surface dyslexia holds, it entails a reappraisal of the relationship between those simulations and the word reading system of normal skilled readers.